CDCgov/ixa/docs/book/src/topics/properties.md

 ## Custom Display and Option Properties

 ixa uses each property's display implementation in places where a property value is rendered as text, including reports and diagnostics.
-By default, `impl_property!` uses the property's `Debug` representation.

 > [!INFO] The `Display` and `Debug` traits in Rust
 >